 This left-brain module is what we use to explain causality, seeking it for its own sake.
 The Interpreter, like all of our mental modules, is a wonderful adaption that’s led us to understand and explain causality and the world around us, to our great advantage, but as any good student of social psychology knows, we’ll simply make up a plausible story if we have nothing solid to go on — leading to a narrative fallacy.

 This leads to odd results that seem pretty maladaptive, like our tendency to gamble like idiots.
-(Charlie Munger calls this mis-gambling compulsion.)
+(In his famous talk, The Psychology of Human Misjudgment, Charlie Munger calls this mis-gambling compulsion.)
 But outside of the artifice of the casino, the Interpreter works quite well.

 But here’s the catch.
 In the words of Gazzaniga, “The interpreter is only as good as the information it gets.”